 An analysis for the UK Parliament describes equipment expenditure as a more meaningful measure of defence capability because without adequate equipment, military effectiveness is reduced.

 What else does the US do for Nato?

 The US still has tens of thousands of active-duty personnel in Europe, including Turkey.
-Germany currently hosts by far the largest number of US forces in Europe, followed by Italy, the UK and Spain.

 It is worth adding some US personnel based in Europe support non-Nato operations and US military numbers fluctuate as forces are rotated in and out of Europe.

 Also, the biggest single overseas deployment of US personnel is not in a Nato member state.
 It's in Japan and there are also large numbers in South Korea.

 US forces also have a significant presence in the Middle East and the Gulf, although exact figures are not always disclosed and some deployments are only temporary.

 In Afghanistan, the US currently has about 13,000 troops involved in counter-terrorism operations and with the Nato-led mission there, which supports Afghan security forces.